T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_open-sample.png" />
 </p>

-4. In the new opened VS Code project window, press "F1" to open the command palette, type and select *Azure IoT Device Workbench: Provision Azure Services....* Follow the step by step guide to finish provisioning your Azure IoT Hub and creating the IoT Hub device.
+4. In the new opened VS Code project window, press "F1" to open the command palette, type and select *Azure IoT Device Workbench: Provision Azure Services....* Follow the step by step guide to connect to your Azure IoT Hub and creating the IoT Hub device.
-  * Note: You may want to prefix your Azure objects with something unique like your initials and HoL (e.g. AAAHoL)
-  * E.g. your resource group could be AAAHoLrg, Iot Hub could be AAAHoLIoTHub
-  * Choose the region (East US or East US 2 are good options.
-Remember this and use the same value for other resources)
-  * Choose the S1: Standard tier (you may run into issues with some labs on the Free tier)
-  * Wait a few minutes while the IoTHub is created
+  * If prompted to sign in, sign into your Azure account
+  * **Select Subscription**.
+This should be the same subscription you used to set up your IoT Hub
-  * Then follow the additional prompts to create the IoT Hub device
+  * **Select Resource Group**.
+This should be the same resource group you used to create your IoT Hub
+  * **>> 1.
+IoT Hub - 2.
+IoT Device**.
+Click to Continue
+  * **Select an Existing IoT Hub**.
+Choose the same IoT Hub name you created earlier
+  * **1. IoT Hub - >> 2.
+IoT Device**.
+Click to Continue
+  * **Create a new IoT Hub device**.
+Enter Device ID to Create: This does not need to be unique.
+Choose a name like IoTDevKit1 and hit Enter

 <p align="center">
   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_cloud-provision.png" />